We are delighted to announce that NoteSpeak (In a Word) is out now on Ropeadope. Available Wherever You Listen.

 In 2024, Simmons collaborated with artist Phoebe Boswell on “Sentient I – VI”, a selection of drawings from Boswell’s ongoing Sentients series, recently exhibited in Wentrup Gallery’s 20-year anniversary show.
 Simmons provided a sonic response in the form of an ekphrastic poem, “Portraits in Paradox”, accompanied by pianist Marco Cremaschini.

-In 2025, Lisa made her Carnegie Hall debut, performing alongside Charu Suri bringing NoteSpeak’s signature fusion of poetry and music to the iconic stage.
+In 2025, Lisa made her Carnegie Hall debut, performing alongside Charu Suri bringing NoteSpeak’s signature fusion of poetry and music to the iconic stage; she has been invited to return in November 2026.
+The third album in the NoteSpeak series, NoteSpeak (In a Word), was released on September 26, 2025, on Ropeadope.

 Lisa’s work continues to push artistic boundaries while blending music, storytelling, and cultural exploration.